-Foeniculum vulgare, commonly known as fennel, is a flavorful medicinal plant.
+Foeniculum vulgare, commonly known as fennel, is a flavorful culinary herb and medicinal plant.

 Fennel plants are green and white, with feathery leaves and yellow flowers.